Hyperopia – Long Sighted Vision

 Patricia has since popped in and told me just how much of a difference they have made.
 Now when she gets out of the pool she can navigate her way safely, and she can see the faces of her fellow swimmers clearly.

-For more information about hyperopia or how you can improve your vision, come in and see me at our store.
+For more information about hyperopia or how you can improve your vision, book an appointment today.

 Optometrist @ The Eye Place